Skip to Content

 The Palau is the only concert hall that is listed as a UNESCO World Heritage Site.
 Since its opening in 1908, may world-class orchestras, composers, singers, recording artists, and other performers have graced its stage.

+However, I found the guided tour to also be super interesting as well!
 During the tour, you will learn about the history of the building and about Catalan Art Noveau architecture.
 But really, the highlight here is just being able to walk through the halls and admiring all the ornate details and beauty of the building.
 It is truly breathtaking, and definitely one of the most beautiful Modernist buildings in Barcelona.

 I found it just a bit difficult to get photos on the tour, since I was a solo traveler and had to ask others to snap photos of me.
 However, if you have someone already there who can take photos of you, then it will probably be much easier!